neuroidss/Singularity-Agent-Factory/README.md

 1.  **Creation:** Give the agent a simple task it can't do:
     > `calculate 2+2`

-    The agent should recognize it lacks a calculator and call the `Tool Creator` to generate a new `Calculator` tool.
+    The `Tool Retriever` should find no relevant tools.
+The `Core Agent` will then receive the request with only its core tools and decide it needs to create a new capability.
+It will call the `Tool Creator` to generate a `Calculator` tool.

 2.  **Execution:** After the calculator is created, submit the same prompt again:
     > `calculate 2+2`

-    This time, the agent should find the `Calculator` tool and call it to provide the correct answer.
+    This time, the `Tool Retriever` should identify the `Calculator` tool as relevant.
+The `Core Agent` will receive the `Calculator` tool and call it to provide the correct answer.

 3.  **Improvement:** Now, ask for an enhancement that the current tool cannot handle:
     > `add a square root function to the calculator`

-    The agent should identify the `Calculator` tool and call the `Tool Improver`, providing the new `implementationCode` to add the new functionality and increase its version number.
+    The `Tool Retriever` should select the `Calculator` tool.
+The `Core Agent` should identify that the `Calculator` tool needs to be modified and call the `Tool Improver`, providing the new `implementationCode` to add the new functionality and increase its version number.

 ### Guiding Complex Creation (The "Snake Game" Test)